(Published 2 Nov 20)

-The Coordinating Committee will also support the organization of the biennial Conference.
-Committee business will be conducted by and through a Secretary, appointed by its members.
+The Council will also support the organization of the biennial Conference.
+Council business will be conducted by and through a Secretary, appointed by its members.

 Article 7: Other committees

-The Coordinating Committee may, from time to time, set up other committees to execute specific mandates.
-The existence of those committees shall be of a limited duration and their members shall be appointed by the Coordinating Committee.
+The Council may, from time to time, set up committees to execute specific mandates.
+The existence of those committees shall be of a limited duration and their members shall be appointed by the Council.

 Article 8: Activities

 The activities of the Association are organized by its members or by those committees specially mandated to do so.
 Among those activities are:

 - The biennial International Conference on Military Geosciences (ICMG);

 - Special sessions and symposia on the theme of military geosciences at other meetings;